DFoly/DFoly.github.io/_posts/blog/2018-07-16-Economic-data-plotly.markdown

 ```

 Finally we have a finished dataset and we can create our plot.
 We use the bubbleplot function in the bubbly library to do this.
 The function creates a beautiful interactive plot of life expectancy vs GDP per capita and plots the size of the bubble according to the population of the country.
-The bubbles are also coloured by the continent and we haev been able to plot all of this information across time which is really nice and allows us to look at the evolution of different countries since the early 1980's.
+The bubbles are also coloured by the continent and we are able to plot all of this information across time which is really nice.
 The most notable changes are China and India indicated by the largest purple bubbles.
 At the start of the sample they were among the poorest countries and had a relatively low life expectancy.
 Over time, however, the made a substantial move towards the upper right of the chart indicating large increases in both GDP per capita and life expectancy.
+This pretty much mirrors what we have seen with China becoming and economic powerhouse over the last 20 or so years.

-What is also clear from the chart is that there is a clear positive correlation between GDP per capita and Life Expectancy.
+What is also clear from the chart is that there is a positive correlation between GDP per capita and Life Expectancy.
 As one increases the other also tends to increase.
-Of course this tells us nothing about any causative relationship and it is unclear whether if countries have higher life expectancy because they are rich or ountries are rich because they have higher life expectancy.
-That is perhaps a question for an economics research paper.
+Of course this tells us nothing about any causal relationship and it is unclear whether if countries have higher life expectancy because they are rich or ountries are rich because they have higher life expectancy.
+That is perhaps a question for an economics research paper and not this particular blog post.

-So that is how you can extract data from the internet using beautiful soup and also how to use data visualisations to interpret and uncover trends in the data which might not be immediately obvious looking at the raw data.
+So that is how you can extract data from the internet using beautiful soup and also how to use data visualisations to interpret and uncover trends in data which might not be immediately obvious looking at the raw data.